 - Clients and Prospects

 There are also helpful resources for sales to stay up-to-date with the latest developments in social selling, sales and their industry.
 I recommend resources such as Sales for Life, HubSpot Blogs, SmartBrief, and LinkedIn Sales Solutions.

 Your content marketing efforts are critical to the success of your social selling program.
 Jill Rowley, a social selling evangelist, sums up the importance of great content for sales professionals today:

-To ensure that you serve up great content to share with sales, it important that your sales team and subject matter experts tell your marketing organizations what questions that clients are asking so marketing can create content to address those questions.
+To ensure that you serve up great content to share with sales, it important that your sales team and subject matter experts tell your marketing organizations what questions clients are asking them so marketing can create content to address those questions.
 To understand the power of answering questions, you should learn from Marcus Sheridan.
 The New York Times wrote a great article about how he increased sales by answering customer questions.